You have a story. We’ll help you tell it.

 A good recruiter will get to know the “hows & whys” behind their client’s and candidate’s stories, not simply the “whats.”
 All companies will quickly tell you what their strategies are, what their weaknesses are, what their values are, what their assets are, what their liabilities are, what they are good at, and what they struggle with; it will not be until we know the “hows & whys” that the story will come to life.

 Likewise, candidates will quickly share what targets they hit, what numbers they achieved, what efficiencies they gained, what awards they won and so on.
 ALL candidates can provide a list of what they did – typically laid out beautifully in their resumes.
 However, we must get to know a candidate beyond simply what they did.
-Frankly, the “whats” are virtually the same from resume to resume and are therefore boring.
+Frankly, the “whats” are virtually the same from resume to resume and are therefore not compelling.
 We must get to the life of the story…the hows & whys.

 “Seriously dude you are killing this recruitment business.”